unitiweb/golf-players-graphql-demo/README.md

 npm install
 npm start
 # wait until database is fully up before running the next command
+# You can see status with this comand
+npm run ps
 npm run migrate
 # seed some data so you can start querying right away
 npm run seed